perfectra1n/kubernetes-goat-ludus/README.md

 ## Using with Ludus

+### Important: Ludus Networking Requirements

+Kubernetes Goat requires specific network rules to access its services (ports 1230-1236).
+By default, Ludus only allows SSH (port 22) access to VMs.
+The role automatically configures firewall rules on the VM itself, but you must also configure Ludus network rules to allow traffic through the Ludus router.

 ### Step 1: Install the Role

 Add this role to your Ludus instance using the official Ludus command: